paszu/3DSRepo/Part-5-(arm9loaderhax).md

 7. Copy `arm9loaderhax.bin` from the Uncart zip to the `/luma/payloads/` folder on your SD card
 5. **In the `/luma/payloads` folder, rename `arm9loaderhax.bin` to `x_Uncart.bin`**
 1. Copy `aeskeydb.bin` to the root of your SD card
-3. Copy `firmware.bin` from the Luma3DS NTR Firmware zip to the `/luma/` folder on your SD card
 2. Copy `emuNAND_original.bin` and `emuNAND_original.bin.sha` from Section I of Part 4 to the root of your SD card

 ##### Section II - Installing arm9loaderhax